Continence Foundation of Australia Submissions

 The Continence Foundation of Australia has made a submission to the Federal Government’s 2024-2025 budget.

-Our submission includes three investment initiatives that recognise incontinence as a significant health issue and delivers a comprehensive series of policy actions that will position Australia as a world leader in addressing continence health.
+Our submission includes three investment initiatives that recognise incontinence as a significant health issue and deliver a comprehensive series of policy actions to position Australia as a world leader in addressing continence health.

-The first initiative proposes a five year National Continence Action Plan that integrates policies, education, training and service development across Australia in order to improve continence care for all.
-The second initiative recommends a National Continence Data Strategy to improve the collection of information about the prevalence and treatment of incontinence.
-The third proposal includes continued funding for the National Continence Program, to continue building on the achievements of the Foundation in the past twelve years since the funding was established in 2011.
+The first initiative proposes a five-year National Continence Action Plan that integrates policies, education, training, and service development across Australia to improve continence care for all.
+The second initiative recommends a National Continence Data Strategy to enhance the collection of information about the prevalence and treatment of incontinence.
+The third proposal includes continued funding for the National Continence Program to build on the Foundation's achievements over the past twelve years since funding was established in 2011.

-The Foundation looks forward to the opportunity to work with the Australian Government to deliver these important initiatives which will enhance improved health outcomes for all Australians.
+The Foundation looks forward to working with the Australian Government to deliver these important initiatives, which will improve health outcomes for all Australians.

 The Continence Foundation of Australia's 2023-24 Pre-Budget Submission